microsoft/generative-ai-for-beginners/00-course-setup/README.md

 ## Using the OpenAI API for the First Time

-If this is your first working with the OpenAI API, please follow the guide on how to [create and use the Interface.](https://platform.openai.com/docs/quickstart?context=pythont&WT.mc_id=academic-105485-koreyst)
+If this is your first time working with the OpenAI API, please follow the guide on how to [create and use the Interface.](https://platform.openai.com/docs/quickstart?context=pythont&WT.mc_id=academic-105485-koreyst)

 ## Meet Other Learners